BideoWego/genr8/README.md

 ```

+### Running the Generator

 Running `$ genr8 express` will start the generator.
 It will create boilerplate files and folders for an Express application with [Handlebars](http://handlebarsjs.com) as the view engine.

+### Generated Files and Folders

+Here is a quick outline of what the generator creates and the purpose in mind for each file and folder.

+* `config/` - A place to put config files for connecting to databases etc...
+* `helpers/` - A directory in which files suffixed with `_helper.js` will be automatically loaded.
+Helper functions in these files will be available in views.
+Comes with some common helpers out of the box
+* `lib/` - Put your own libraries here
+* `models/` - Model files and folders
+* `public/` - Express uses this folder to serve static assets
+* `routers/` - Router files go here
+* `views/` - A place to put view templates.
+Comes populated with a default layout, welcome page and 500 error page
+* `.gitignore` - Ignores `node_modules/` and `npm-debug.log` by default.
+Add files for Git to ignore here
+* `app.js` - The main Express application file
+* `repl.js` - A REPL for you to test drive your code.
+Require modules, libraries etc... here to play around and test them out

 ## Creating Generators